mapreader4/universality-replication/README.md

 Notably, most groups have multiple representations.
 Consider the cyclic group of order 12, which is equivalent to modular arithmetic with a modulus of 12.
 The obvious representation for this group is to represent 1 as the rotation matrix for 1/12 of the circle, 2 as the rotation matrix for 2/12, and so on, as on a clock.
 However, another possible representation matrix is to represent 1 as a 5/12 rotation, skipping around the clock.
 These multiple representations make the problem of group composition a natural choice for assessing strong and weak universality - we can check to see if each model learns the GCR algorithm, *and* we can see if they learn the same representations.

 Chughtai’s original paper found that models trained on a variety of groups consistently learned the GCR algorithm, but varied on which representations they learned.
 In this project, I replicate this result on the cyclic group of order 113, or equivalently, modular addition with modulus 113.

+## Methods

+For this project, I trained four one-layer multi-layer perceptron models.
+Each element of C_113 was represented as a one-hot vector, and two such vectors were passed as inputs to the model.
+Each of these vectors was then put through separate embedding layers of size 256 (the left and right embeddings respectively).
+The results were concatenated and then fed through an MLP layer using ReLU with 128 neurons.
+Finally, the outputs of the neurons were sent through an unembedding layer to give a logit for each element.
+The models were trained using an independently randomly selected 40% of the element pairs, cross-entropy loss, and an AdamW optimizer.

+The GCR algorithm predicts a particular calculation that results in the logits: the trace of a matrix product.
+Since this gives, for each representation, a specific prediction for the output vector, we can check the cosine similarity to see if this prediction holds.
+Given the high dimensionality of the space, this is unlikely to happen by coincidence.

+## Unfinished

+I am almost done with the writeup, but it is late enough that it's time for me to go to sleep.
+I'll finish adding the rest of the methods and the results in the morning.